 Holy sh*t!
 That was a big realization for me when it occurred.
 I had spent years trying to break free from my “codependent” ways only to find out I never was codependent.

 There are many different types of empaths in the world, people who sense and feel various energies at play.
 For me, my empathic powers show up in the form of viscerally feeling and intellectually knowing what other people are thinking and feeling.
 It’s like an inert inner knowing that often occurs before they even know what they’re thinking or feeling.
 At times, I appear to be a mind reader and it still catches me off guard just how accurate I am.
-It also makes me very good at anticipating the needs of others based off subtle energetic cues to their feelings and thoughts.
+It also makes me very good at anticipating the needs of others based on subtle energetic cues to their feelings and thoughts.
 I naturally take initiative because that makes sense to me because I know what they need.

 So you see, it’s been much less about being wanted, liked, or needed as would be the case for a true codependent.
 It all makes so much sense to me now that I just had to share this with my fellow empaths.